antonhalim/prework-environment-setup-readme-bk-002-public/README.md

 ### Git

-We're going to be going over git in way more depth later, but for now know that git is a free and open source distributed version control system.
+We're going to be going over git in way more depth later, but for now, know that git is a free and open source distributed version control system.
+Version control systems are used to manage saving colaborating on software.

 Your computer should ship with an earlier version of git.